This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Plus, when you hike, you get to see a lot of smaller falls along the trails.
 Perfect photo opportunity virtually every step of the way.

 If you’re not a hiker by nature or have trouble accessing uneven trails and steps, you can stay on the double-decker bus and it will take to all the way to the end where you can take the elevator down to see the falls (no hike!).

-- The helicopter tour is only available on the Brazil side.
+- The helicopter ride is only available on the Brazil side.

-- Rainbows — single or double — is best seen on the Argentina side.
+- Rainbows — single or double — are best seen on the Argentine side.

-- Bring water and bug repellent for Brazil, a hat and sunscreen for Argentina.
+- The climate varies on either side of the falls.
+Bring water and bug repellent for Brazil, and a hat and sunscreen for Argentina.

 - Puerto Iguazu (Argentina) is cash only!

-The Brazil side may have given us the best shot from the entire trip, but our vote is for the experience with Argentina.
+The Brazil Side may have given us the best shot from the entire trip, but it doesn’t beat the experience with the Argentina Side.

 Bio: We’re Gerard and Kieu from GQtrippin.com!
 To sum our story in short, G’s job quit him and I (Q) am taking a career break to travel (half) the world — New Zealand, Australia and Asia to be exact.

 Are you planning a bigger South America trip?
 Then you may find these other guides useful!